 Project Interests

-I am enthusiastic about training and introducing students to isotope mass spectrometry and developing projects where isotope tracers may help us resolve fundamental questions, for example how ore deposits of metals critical to the energy transition form, how volatile elements and transition metals are cycled in subduction zones, if major changes in the redox state of the Earth’s surface and oceans can be linked to mantle chemistry, how the chemistry of the Earth’s interior has evolved over the last ~ 4 billion years and if mantle plumes really sample material from the Earth’s core.
+I am enthusiastic about training and introducing students to isotope mass spectrometry and developing projects where isotope tracers may help us resolve fundamental questions, for example how ore deposits of metals critical to the energy transition form, how volatile elements and transition metals are cycled in subduction zones, if major changes in the redox state of the Earth’s surface and oceans can be linked to mantle chemistry, how the chemistry of the Earth’s interior has evolved over the last ~ 4 billion years and how this links with early plate tectonics, and whether the products of early tectonic recycling can be traced in volcanic rocks from the Archean to the present day.